Crash Test Dummies: Hiatus, Oooh La La 2006–2014

+"Promised Land" 2014–2017

+In 2014, Marc Mysterio helped form a new lineup with Roberts and Mark Crozer from Jesus and Mary Chain.
+This led to the release of the revamped lineup's debut single "Promised Land", featuring both Marc Mysterio and Brad Roberts on lead vocals, with Mark Crozer on bass and drums.
+Mysterio wrote, composed and produced the song as well as playing guitar and keyboard on the record.
+Proceeds went to benefit the International Red Cross to assist with the refugee crisis in Europe.

+Brad Roberts described how the new group came to be to scores of media outlets, "Marc Mysterio and I shared a few common friends and when his deal with Godsmack fell through, I stepped up to record the new song.
+In studio, Marc asked me to add in humming to the track and then after, my wife commented, 'Marc is really on to something there'".

+"Promised Land" went on to score a Top 10 on radio in United States.

 Second hiatus, solo tour, side projects: 2015–2016

 Following the completion of touring for Oooh La La, the band went on an indefinite hiatus, as Ellen Reid decided to retire from performing and Brad Roberts began to develop back problems.
 However, the hiatus was ended when Brad Roberts decided to go on a solo tour in 2015.

-In the spring of 2016, Brad Roberts announced his first tour of Canada in five years.
+In early 2016, Brad Roberts announced his first tour of Canada in five years.
 In an interview about the tour, Roberts provided an update about the other members of the band, who he still keeps in touch with: Dan Roberts now has a family in Winnipeg, Mitch Dorge devotes most of his time now to motivational speaking at schools, Ellen Reid is married and spends her time creating elaborate Facebook pages with all her own illustrations, and Benjamin Darvill has found success for himself as Son of Dave.
 Roberts confirmed that he is the last remaining active member of Crash Test Dummies, with it just being him and guitarist Stuart Cameron going on tour.

 On May 28, 2016, to commemorate his first Canadian tour in five years, Brad Roberts released the new song "I'll Be Peaceful Then".